the origin of no1uno2

 In addition, Sempsey aka iii states, “We were exploring new areas with the music at the time, like creating more complex vocal harmonies and playing around with time signatures.” the virgin’s blessing clearly demonstrates this approach and has proven to be one of their most ambitious works.

 McKay recalls, “We had this relatively speaking, pretty advanced recording studio in a building outside of Gallo’s house…to create anything…when you have no limitation at all, then you’re sort of free to go wherever you want.”

 from no1uno2 to the special remastered ep edition

 Like most releases, there are always specific selections which stand out to define the work.
 With this edition, these five tracks reflect the cinematic and timeless sound of no1uno.

 They encapsulate deeply personal issues about love, the loss of innocence and addiction.
 Notably, soon, down and the virgin’s blessing reveal them in stark detail.
 And, saw and what did she really do?, sonically conveys this same state of mind.

 Also, a common theme in these selections is their linear nature.
 Defying conventions in songwriting and composition, no1uno perhaps unintentionally created a world of sonic surprises and random musical performances that keeps the listener engaged and filled with anticipation.

 Listen to this EP in the following order: saw, down – the dance, soon, the virgin’s blessing and what did she really do?
-As you’re listening, you’ll notice it’s a soundtrack for a movie.
-Where you’re fully immersed and completely consumed.
+As you’re listening, you’ll notice it’s a series of soundtracks, where you’re fully immersed.
 This is exactly how no1uno2 is meant to be heard and enjoyed!

 what lies behind the music